lexra/kpdocker/README.md

 TEST_PICTURE: One Picture for Test

-#### 3.2.1 Note
+#### 3.2.1 Notice

 It's very important to check the given cfg, `yolov3-tiny.cfg`, precisely conform to the given weights, `yolov3-tiny.weights`.
-Hence we provide function() to runtime modify values, 'classes', 'channels', 'width', 'height', from the given cfg.
+We provide function() to runtime the necessary values into the workflow on 'classes', 'channels', 'width', 'height', from the given cfg; hence it's not necessary to modify the workflow source code.

 ```
 def darknetKeyValue(cfg, key):